xyproto/yaloco/README.md

-# YaLoCo
+# Log colorizer

-Yet another log colorizer
+Bring some color to your build output and logs, to improve clarity and readability.

 ## Usage

-Colorize build information while building:
+* While building:

     make | yaloco

-Colorize logs:
+* Pacman logs:

     yaloco < /var/log/pacman.log

 ## Requirements

-Go 1.14 or 1.15 is recommended.
+* Go 1.14 or later

 ## Installation